moeyyad/cyberbullying-detection-reddit-bot/README.md

 Lesson # | Date | Description
 --|--|--
-1 | Oct 3 | Learning how to do machine learning using a Naive Bayes Classifier 2 | Oct 17 | Creating a Reddit Bot using Python and hooking it up to some machine learning 3 | Oct 24 | End-to-end machine learning.
-Training, testing, and applying your model 4 | Oct 31 | The different types of ML models and the problems they solve 5 | Nov 7 | Cyberbullying Detection Part 1
+1 | Oct 3 | Learning how the basics of machine learning by building a Naive Bayes Classifier 2 | Oct 17 | Creating a Reddit Bot using Python and hooking it up to our machine learning model 3 | Oct 24 | End-to-end machine learning: Training, testing, and deploying our model 4 | Oct 31 | Learning about different types of ML models and the problems they solve 5 | Nov 7 | Cyberbullying Detection Part 1
 6 | Nov 14 | Cyberbullying Detection Part 2
 7 | Nov 21 | Finishing touches, debugging, and Q&A